 The amount of rain the island gets continues to drop considerably in March, with only 32.5 mm of rainfall (compared to 54 mm in February).

 Rain usually happens during the course of 4 days in March, so there aren't that many chances for rain to spoil your holiday.

 - Average sea temperature in March: 19°C

 The ocean temperature drops to around 19°C and this is the lowest water temperature throughout the year.

 It is still too cold to swim in the ocean and the outdoor pools are cold as well unless they are heated.

-Average sunshine and average daylight hours
+Sunshine hours and daylight hours

 - Daily hours of sunshine: 6